F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 Region property
 ```````````````
-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for the **region** property is available in Telemetry Streaming 1.11 and later.

 Telemetry Streaming v1.11 adds the **region** property for Azure Log Analytics and Application Insights.
 This is in part to support the Azure Government regions.

 - This optional property is used to determine cloud type (public/commercial, govcloud) so that the correct API URLs can be used (example values: westeurope, japanwest, centralus, usgovvirginia, and so on).